 In our opinion, Mozambique is generally a safe country to visit.
-Several governments have advised against travelling to some areas, but tour operators will only take you to areas that are considered safe.
+Several governments have advised against travel to some areas, but tour operators will only take you to places that are considered safe.
 If you’re planning a self-drive trip in Mozambique, you should read the travel advisory links below.
 As is the case in many countries, theft is quite common in the cities but incidents are easily avoided by following basic safety precautions.
-Many tourists visit Mozambique every year and most visits are trouble free.
+Many tourists visit Mozambique every year and most visits are trouble-free.

 Tropical cyclones may occur in coastal areas during the Wet season months from December to February.
-It is advised to monitor weather updates when travelling during these months.
+You should monitor weather updates when traveling at this time.

 Below are tips on staying safe in Mozambique.